pesekt1/http-app/README.md

 https://axios-http.com/docs/interceptors

 If there is an unexpected error (outside 400 range) we log it and send alert to the user.
-This is done before the try-catch block.
+This is done before the catch block.

 ```javascript
 // Add a response interceptor